kissmetrics/km-support/_posts/2013-03-28-saas-revenue-essentials.md

 * [Section 2.
 How do I import previous transactions?][section2]
 * [Section 3.
 I have already been tracking revenue.
 How do update my old payments with the recommended structure?][section3]

-We are developing a Revenue Report aimed specifically towards SaaS businesses.
-This is designed to be an improvement over our existing Revenue Report because it better visualizes the revenue gained from your subscribers month over month, also known as **Monthly Recurring Revenue**.
+We are in the process of developing a Revenue Report aimed specifically towards SaaS businesses.
+While it is not ready yet, this report will be designed to help you better visualize **Monthly Recurring Revenue**, especially if your customers are billed less frequently than every month.

-We've also accounted for businesses that don't bill exactly every single month.
-Even if you are billing your customers, say, annually, you can record that annual revenue amount just *once*, and we'll display each customer's month-by-month revenue by breaking that one annual revenue into 12 pieces.
+Below lists how you can structure your revenue data to prepare for this report.

 This guide will use the following format: